 This is for interpretation of the key results and to highlight the novelty and significance of the work.
 The conclusions should not summarise information already present in the article or abstract.
 Plans for relevant future work can also be included.

-Please confirm you have read our policy on Conflict of interest and that a Conflict of interest statement is included in your manuscript.
+In accordance with our policy on Conflicts of interest please ensure that a conflicts of interest statement is included in your manuscript here.
 Please note that this statement is required for all submitted manuscripts.
-If no conflicts exist, please state that ‘There are no conflicts to declare’ under a Conflict of interest heading as the last section before your Acknowledgements.
+If no conflicts exist, please state that ‘There are no conflicts to declare’.

 Contributors (that are not included as co-authors) may be acknowledged; they should be as brief as possible.
 All sources of funding should be declared.